Skip to content

 Hai, te ushiro ni tsuite.

-Place the hands behind.
+Place the hands behind you.

 Ushiro ni taoshite.